 As part of this budget process, department heads were charged with the task of keeping operational costs as close to previous years as possible, recognizing that material costs, contractual agreements, and similar expenses are on the rise.
 There are certain fixed annual expenses that must be budgeted and are often dictated by outside considerations, such as health care coverage, state mandated retirement contributions, property and liability insurance, and general inflationary costs.
-The Town is still dealing with recruitment and retention of qualified staff as the market gets more competitive.
+The Town is still dealing with the recruitment and retention of qualified staff as the market gets more competitive.
 The increased demand for municipal services as well as the strain on services resulting from increased numbers of visitors to the island require the Board to address these needs through staffing, equipment, and new regulations.
-This budget does address staffing needs moving forward for the Town, including one new position in the Fire Department.
-It also includes salary adjustments for many of our staff based on a salary study, a 3% cost of living adjustment (COLA) for all Town employees, and a merit pool for those who perform above and beyond as part of the Town's retention efforts.
+This Budget includes a 3% cost of living adjustment (COLA) for all Town employees, and a merit pool for those who perform above and beyond as part of the Town's retention efforts.
 These additions are consistent with overall goals of increasing our levels of public safety and other services we provide as our community and the surrounding area continue to grow.